 Menstrual leaves in India: Indian companies offering the benefits

 On February 16, 2023, Spain became the first European country to offer paid menstrual leave.
-This policy allows women with painful periods to take up to three days of paid leave, which can be extended to five days.
+This policy allows women with painful periods to take up to three days of paid leave, which can be extended to a maximum of five days.
 Japan was the first to introduce menstrual leave as an industrial right in 1947.
-Other countries like Taiwan, Indonesia, South Korea, and Zambia have similar policies.
+Other countries, such as Taiwan, Indonesia, South Korea, and Zambia, have similar policies.
 However, India still struggles to address menstrual leave seriously for both cisgender and transgender workers.

 Still, some Indian companies are making an effort to create a supportive environment where employees can talk about menstrual health without feeling ashamed or stigmatised.